-Since you can’t choose your members, there’s bound to be a couple of them who know how to push your buttons.
+Since you can’t choose your family members, there’s bound to be a couple of them who know how to push your buttons.
 Fortunately, there are a few tips and tricks you can use to remain diplomatic, even during a difficult conversation.
 Keep reading to learn how you can stay calm, cool, and collected while talking with difficult family members.

 StepsMethod 1Method 1 of 9:Stay calm, even if your relatives are getting excited.